soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 - **Help your organization to share knowledge effectively and be more agile** by ensuring that your users work only with content that's current and relevant to them.

-A retention policy in Office 365 can help you achieve all of these goals.
+A retention policy can help you achieve all of these goals.
 Managing content commonly requires two actions:

 - **Retaining** content so that it can't be permanently deleted before the end of the retention period.